kschwensen/kschwensen.github.io/_pages/CV.md

 ---

 ## I. Personal Information:
-As an undergraduate at Vanderbilt University and as part of the [Lippmann Lab](https://www.lippmannlab.com/), Katrina has developed relevant skills in Biomolecular Engineering and Technical Design.
+As an undergraduate at Vanderbilt University and as part of the [Lippmann Lab](https://www.lippmannlab.com/) and [SyBBURE Undergraduate Research Fellowship](https://www.sybbure.org/), Katrina has developed relevant skills in Biomolecular Engineering and Technical Design.
 She hopes to continue to develop these skills in graduate school.
 * Email: katrina.r.schwensen@vanderbilt.edu

 ## II.
 Educational Background: